pac4j/pac4j/documentation/blog/openid_federation_with_pac4j_and_cas.md

 </dependency>
 ```

-And the configuration specific to each server notably changes.
+And the configuration specific to each server changes.

 For the pac4j application, we use this simple demo: [https://github.com/pac4j/simple-spring-boot-pac4j-demos/tree/oidc/src/main/java/org/pac4j/demos](https://github.com/pac4j/simple-spring-boot-pac4j-demos/tree/oidc/src/main/java/org/pac4j/demos).

 ## 1) Setup a CAS server as the OP

-In the `application.yml`, let's setup the CAS server to act as the trust anchor:
+In the `application.yml` file, let's setup the CAS server to act as the trust anchor:

 ```yml
 server.ssl.enabled: false